Coria, Cáceres: History

-Coria was taken twice during the Reconquista, firstly after 1085.
+During the time that Muslim Coria was a borderland city, it had probably an average demographic importance, offset by a larger geostrategic notability, located in between the Tagus and the Sistema Central.
+Arabic sources hint towards a larger importance of agrarian activities rather than livestock.
+Christian sources suggest the existence of a scattered mode of population with the probable proliferation of alquerías around the medina.

+Coria was conquered by Christians in 1077, and held briefly.
 It was conquered by the Almoravids just after 1109 and unsuccessfully besieged in 1138.
 A successful Christian conquest followed after a two-month siege in 1142, after which the diocese was restored.
 In 1174, the place was taken over by the troops of Almohad general Abu Hafs, returning to Christian rule after 1184.
 While it is understood the place should have already enjoyed its own fuero by the early 13th-century, the first evidence about the existence of a local fuero (presumably modelled after the second fuero of Ciudad Rodrigo) traces back to 1227.

 Coria became the capital of a lordship to which some towns are still named after, such as Guijo de Coria or Casillas de Coria.

-After the dissolution, Coria became the judicial capital of Coria.
+During the 1640−1668 War against Portugal, the land of Coria suffered greatly; although the city was not taken by the Portuguese, the countryside was reiterately raided, causing the impoverishment of the region.